Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/Terminals/dotNet/TerminalDeveloping-Authentication.md

 We'll focus on #2.
 By looking at existing Terminal source code, you'll be able to see a number of different appraoches to #1.

-The Basic Fr8 Authorization Interaction
+The Basic Fr8 OAuth Interaction
 --------------------------------------

-1. Fr8 checks that Activity needs authentication and doesn't have a token; asks Terminal for **initialOAuthUrl**
-2. Terminal passes **initialOAuthUrl** to Fr8.
+This is diagrammed [here](Docs/ForDevelopers/OperatingConcepts/Authorization/AuthOverview.md).
+The key items are:

+1. If your ActivityTemplate is signalling that Authentication is required, and the Fr8 Hub can't find a valid Authorization Token, it will call your Terminal to [GET the **initialOAuthUrl**](https://fr8.co/swagger/ui/index#!/Authentication/Authentication_initial_url)
+2. You return this URL to the Hub.
+It's usually hardcoded into your Terminal.
-3. Fr8 redirects user to this **initialOAuthUrl** via authentication window and receives a response from a 3rd party service
+3. Fr8 redirects the user to this URL, triggering the OAuth process, and if all goes well receives a http response with a code.
-4. Fr8 passes response to Terminal.
+4. The code gets passed first from the Client to the Hub, and the Hub then passes the code to the Terminal by [POSTing to /authentication/token](https://fr8.co/swagger/ui/index#!/Authentication/Authentication_token).
-5. Terminal gets **code** from a response and uses OAuthAccessUrl to exchange it for an oAuth2 **access_token**.
-Terminal passes retrieved access_token to Fr8
+5. Terminal gets **code** from a response and contacts the Web Service to exchange it for an oAuth2 **access_token**. (for example, the Google Terminal does this with the line var oauthToken = _googleIntegration.GetToken(code).
-6. Fr8 stores the **access_token**
+6. The Terminal returns the retrieved token to the Hub, which stores it with the Fr8 User account.
+7. Depending on the intial circumstance, the Hub may redirect to the Client to enable the user to continue with what they were doing.

-As a Terminal developer you have to implement steps 2 and 5
+As a Terminal developer you have to implement responses to these requests, and carry out whatever steps are required by any Web Services you're attempting to connect to.

 ###Preparation for initial oAuth url